MIcaelFone/Antlr/README.md

 To use the codes in this repository, follow the steps below:

 1. Set up the necessary environment variables for Antlr.
-2. Compile the grammar using the `antlr4.bat` script.
+2. Compile the grammar using the `antlr4 Expr.g4` script.
-3. Compile the generated files and necessary Java classes using the `compile.bat` script.
+3. Compile the generated files and necessary Java classes using the `compile Expr*.java` script.
 4. Run tests using the command `type arquivo_de_calculo.txt | grun Expr prog -gui`.

 ## Course